William-Robert-Robertson/WildCamera/Candidate Technologies/NXP Application Notes/README.md

 NXP Application Notes

-All files in this directory are copyright NXP B.V.
+All files in this directory are copyright NXP B.V. - please see [LICENSE.md](LICENSE.md) for more details.

 AN14104: i.MX 8M Plus Stereo Vision
 https://docs.nxp.com/bundle/AN14104/page/topics/introduction.html